-He also has extensive experience in arts administration.
+He also has extensive experience in arts management.
 In 2002, he was brought on as company manager, and in 2006 named general manager, of the Mark Morris Dance Group, where he produced and collaboratively programmed all public performances of the company and its music ensemble through June 2010, including engagements at Lincoln Center for the Performing Arts, Brooklyn Academy of Music, English National Opera and New York City Opera, in addition to annual national touring and numerous international festivals.
 He has since provided freelance management services for Toby Twining Music, Dance Heginbotham, Tina Satter/Half Straddle, Big Dance Theater and Faye Driscoll.

 Past performances: Brooklyn Academy of Music (Harvey Theater), American Realness Festival (Abrons Arts Center), Paramount Theater (Boston), Walker Arts Center (Minneapolis), Jacob’s Pillow Dance Festival, New York Live Arts, Theatre National de Chaillot (Paris), Les Subsistances (Lyon), Institute of Contemporary Arts/Boston, Hartford Stage, NYC River to River Festival, Joe’s Pub, La Mama E.T.C., P.S.
 122, Dance Theater Workshop, The New York International Fringe Festival, the Baryshnikov Arts Center, The Chocolate Factory, Danspace Project, The New Museum, Dance New Amsterdam, HERE Arts Center, 92nd Street Y, Judson Church, Bard College’s Summerscape Festival, The Getty Villa, and the Historic Asolo Theater (Sarasota, FL).